 Join the leadership circle

-Please contact our Senior Philanthropy Manager, Nicola Casey, on email@example.com to learn more.
-We also have a Leadership Circle in Geneva, made up of inspiring, talented women who support our work through events in Geneva.
+For membership levels and more information, please contact our Senior Philanthropy & Partnerships Manager, Nicola Casey, on firstname.lastname@example.org to learn more.
+We also have a Leadership Circle in Geneva, made up of inspiring and talented women who support our work through events in Geneva.

 Diana Saghi Kawkabani

 Diana Saghi Kawkabani, a previous Trustee for Women for Women International (UK) and Inaugural Chair of the Geneva Leadership Circle, has been involved in Women for Women International for 10 years, helping to set up the UK office, and serving on Gala committees.

 Diana has previously worked for International Planned Parenthood Federation in Beirut, Lebanon but during the civil war in Lebanon, she moved to San Francisco, California, where she worked organising Investment Conferences for Investment and Brokerage Companies.
 Diana moved to Bahrain in 1983, where she worked for Radio Bahrain as news editor and newsreader.